MArhamAA1422/b6-learning/js/JS-env.md

 ```
 - In memory phase: let/const placed in “Temporal Dead Zone (TDZ)” until the code actually declares them.
     - <uninitialized>

-## When a JS code runs
-- a GEC will be created
-- a Global Object (window, global) will be created
-- a "this" will be created, pointing the GO
-- all these will be created by JS engine
-    - like engine creates GEC, then GEC creates others
-- window/this can access global scope

 #### undefined != not defined